obiwanus/focus-zig/LOG.md

 - Search within buffer

 # DONE
++ Print the entry we're trying to open
 + Switch selected entry using the arrow keys
 + Make an open file dialog
     + Show a rect where the dialog would be.
 Support min/max width and scale.